-Refreshed, I puttered to Georgina Point where a 1884 lighthouse guards the eastern entrance to Active Pass.
+Refreshed, I puttered to Georgina Point where an 1884 lighthouse guards the eastern entrance to Active Pass.
 Sitting among smoothly sculpted sandstone at the lighthouse’s base, I pondered my quest.
-In 2016, the New York Times nominated the Southern Gulf Islands as one of the 52 best places in the world to visit.
+In 2016, the New York Times nominated the Southern Gulf Islands, this series of islands south of Vancouver, as one of the 52 best places in the world to visit.
 Inspired, I was touring all five islands (Mayne, Galiano, Salt Spring, Pender, Saturna) aboard my “hog,” Big Max.
-This, in contrast to my other recent British Columbia explorations, where I was lucky enough to fly to Ursa Minor Brewing.
+This, is in contrast to my other recent British Columbia explorations, where I was lucky enough to fly to Ursa Minor Brewing.

 I was eager to explore, for the region has a distinctive ecosystem formed by Canada’s only Mediterranean climate, and is home to many unique plants and animals.

 A short ride took me to the elegant Japanese Gardens where I sat in the meditation pavilion, reflecting on World War II when the island’s Japanese were removed to internment camps, their farms and possessions confiscated and never returned.